Timeline: News Corp and the phone-hacking scandal

 May 1 - A report by the parliamentary committee says that Rupert Murdoch is not fit to head a major company and should take responsibility for the culture of illegal phone hacking.
 It also finds that his son, James, showed an “astonishing” lack of curiosity, raising questions about his competence.

-May 10 - Coulson, former News of the World editor, appears at the Leveson inquiry and says Cameron’s Conservative Party had asked few questions about his past not carried out full security checks.
-Rebekah Brooks appears on May 11 and provides colorful details of her friendships with the cream of British politics.
+May 10 - Coulson, former News of the World editor, appears at the Leveson inquiry and says that Cameron’s Conservative Party asked few questions about his past had not carried out full security checks.
+Rebekah Brooks will appear on May 11.

-May 15 - Brooks is charged with interfering with a police investigation into a phone hacking scandal.
-The charges against Brooks, her husband and four others are the first since police re-launched an investigation into alleged illegal practices at Murdoch’s British newspapers.
-Brooks makes a preliminary appearance in a London court on June 13.

-July 24 - Prosecutors say Coulson and Brooks are to be charged with phone-hacking offences, as well as six other senior former News of the World journalists and staff.